yuanhang3260/content-load-animation/README.md

 # content-load-animation
-A web content loading animation component built with Vue.js.
+A content placeholder component with loading animation built on Vue.js.
 Width and height of the animation area are configurable, and it will automatically adjust the layout design.

 <img src="https://j.gifs.com/oQn3ML.gif" alt="example1" width="450px"/> <img src="https://j.gifs.com/kZjYyJ.gif" alt="example2" width="200px"/>